 Note that a right-click might work too, it depends on your MacOS setup.

-You can move a window around by dragging its title bar.
+You can move a window around by dragging its title bar or title display.

-Alternatively you can also move a window by [Alt]+click-dragging its borders.
+Alternatively you can also move a window by Alt+click-dragging or right-click-dragging its borders.

 This may be handy when the title bar is off screen.